umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 You can upgrade from Umbraco 10 to the latest version directly.
 If you choose to skip upgrading to versions 11 and 12, you will no longer receive warning messages for obsolete features.
 However, if you do skip these versions, any breaking changes will no longer compile.

-It is recommended to upgrade to the closest [Long-term Support (LTS) major](https://umbraco.com/products/knowledge-center/long-term-support-and-end-of-life/) version.
-For Umbraco 10 that is Umbraco 12.
-For Umbraco 12 that is Umbraco 13 and so on.
+It is recommended to upgrade to the latest [Long-term Support (LTS) major](https://umbraco.com/products/knowledge-center/long-term-support-and-end-of-life/) version.

 </details>